Skip to main content

 No. Where partners are the sole joint tenants, only one-half of the value of the assets is part of the estate of the first spouse to die.
 However, because there is an unlimited estate tax marital deduction for property passing to a spouse (in joint tenancy or otherwise), a surviving spouse will not pay an estate tax on joint assets.

-Be careful, however, not to over-utilize joint tenancy, as this can sometimes cause the family's estate tax burden to be substantially greater than it otherwise would be upon the death of the surviving spouse.
-If much of a family's assets are joint tenancy assets, it could invalidate the estate tax exemptions.
+Be careful not to over-utilize joint tenancy, as this can sometimes cause the family’s estate tax burden to be substantially greater than it otherwise would be upon the death of the surviving spouse.
+If too much of a family’s assets are held in joint tenancy, it could invalidate the estate tax exemptions.

 What happens to the assets in a joint tenancy for income tax purposes when a spouse dies?

-The surviving spouse may need to pay capital gains taxes when (or if) they sell the real property.
+The surviving spouse may need to pay capital gains taxes if they sell the real property.
 There may be a 50% step-up in value, representing the deceased owner’s share of the sale value.
 This can reduce, but not eliminate, the capital gains tax.

 If you have a joint tenancy with anyone other than a spouse or relative (such as a business partner), it is unlikely the lifetime estate or gift tax exemption will apply.
 This is something you should discuss with your tax attorney prior to establishing the joint tenancy.